PerthAerospaceStudentTeam/Onboarding/2. Avionics Onboarding/2.1 Intro to Electronic Design/readme.md

 ## Background Info
 - Electronic components refer to parts of a circuit.
-Things like resistors, capacitors, inductors, transistors ICs, LEDs, when configured intentionally, manipulate electric currents and voltage signals to perform cool functions.
+Things like resistors, capacitors, inductors, transistors ICs, LEDs, when configured intentionally, manipulate electric currents and voltages to useful functions.
 - Integrated Circuits (ICs) package a complex circuit into a small chip which performs specific functions, making it easier to achieve what you want without having to build the low level circuit.
 - Printed Circuit Boards (PCBs) house electronic components into small form factors, using embedded copper traces separated with dielectric substrate.
 This is more reliable and compact than connecting components with loose wires.

 ![multilayer-PCB](https://github.com/user-attachments/assets/8d89323d-6e92-4b4d-b280-80d59e20141c)